Teenage DUI in Tennessee

 Work with a Tennessee underage DUI lawyer who will fight to protect your teen’s future

 Don’t let a mistake cost your teenager important future opportunities.
 Get legal help to deal with DUI charges.
-Contact me, Judy A. Oxford, an experienced Franklin DUI attorney, to fight for your teen.
+Contact me, Judy A. Oxford, an experienced Brentwood DUI attorney, to fight for your teen.
 Call my office at (615) 791-8511 to schedule a free consultation, or use the secure form on my website.
 I help you understand the legal options, and create a strategy for helping your teen.